 All seniors must participate in two surveys before graduation.
 The First Destination Survey needs to be completed before picking up your graduation tickets.
 The College Senior Survey (CSS) needs to be completed before picking up your cap and gown.

 - The first survey is the College Senior Survey (CSS) and it will be launched on March 3 to all graduating seniors.
 The survey will remain open to participants throughout the semester.
 The College Senior Survey is designed as an exit survey for graduating seniors and focuses on a broad range of college outcomes and post-college goals and plans.
 Fairfield University's administration wants to hear about your experiences at Fairfield; the great and not so great in order to improve and shape changes implemented at the University.

-- The second survey is the Senior Outcome Survey that focuses on your plans after graduation.
-The Senior Outcome Survey is launched in mid-April.
+- The second survey is the First Destination Survey that focuses on your plans after graduation.
+The First Destination Survey is launched in April.

-Seniors will receive an e-mail on each launch date with a link to participate in both the College Senior Survey and the Senior Outcome Survey.
-Seniors will need to participate in the surveys before the end of the semester or they will take a paper version on the day of cap and gown pick up.
+Seniors will receive an e-mail on each launch date with a link to participate in both the College Senior Survey and the First Destination Survey.
+Paper versions of the College Senior Survey (CSS) will be available to complete at cap and gown pick up.